 However, many people develop NPH even when none of these factors are present.
 In these cases, the cause of the disorder is unknown.

 - Progressive mental impairment and dementia

 The person also may have a general slowing of movements or may complain that his or her feet feel "stuck."
 Because these symptoms are similar to those of other disorders such as Alzheimer's disease, Parkinson's disease, and Creutzfeldt-Jakob disease, the disorder is often misdiagnosed.
 Many cases go unrecognized and are never properly treated.

 Doctors may use a variety of tests to help diagnose NPH and rule out other conditions.

-Treatment for NPH involves surgical placement of a shunt in the brain to drain excess CSF into the abdomen where it can be absorbed as part of the normal circulatory process.
+Treatment involves surgical placement of a shunt in the brain to drain excess CSF.
 This allows the brain ventricles to return to their normal size.
 Regular follow-up care by a physician is important in order to identify subtle changes that might indicate problems with the shunt.

 Early diagnosis and treatment improves the chance of a good recovery.
 Without treatment, symptoms may worsen and cause death.